 Saints Row has come a long way, it started as a Grand Theft Auto clone that carried on the spirit of San Andreas, and that came out when there was no GTA about.
 The same cannot be said for Saints Row IV, which is almost completely distinct from GTA.
 Saints Row 1 was an overbearingly 'gangsta' crime game, but Saints Row IV is a super-powered adventure that is basically a spoof of the Matrix and Mass Effect 2.
 It's a far cry from the original formula (though some of the basics remain the same), and this transition is a really good thing.

 The key difference Saints Row IV has over its predecessors is in how it played.
-If you want to be somewhat reductive about things you could say that in the same way, The Third was one of the best GTA games ever made, Saints Row IV is the best Crackdown game ever made.
+If you want to be somewhat reductive about things you could say that in the same way, The Third was one of the best GTA games ever made, and Saints Row 4 is the best Crackdown game ever made.
 This isn't a game about street gangs and carjacking, this is a game where you jump over buildings and collect shards to level up your superhuman abilities.
 You run way faster than any car (and cause utter destruction in your wake), you can glide and boost through the air, you have telekinesis, you can throw fireballs, and you can run up buildings.
-You can also do a bunch more and all these powers unlock at a steady rate throughout the campaign.
+You can also do a bunch more, and all these powers unlock at a steady rate throughout the campaign.
 The end result of this is a great sense of empowerment and really joyful traversal.
-It's really fun to just move around in the world of Saints Row IV, and though movement isn't refined as games like inFAMOUS that doesn't detract from the enjoyment.
+It's really fun to just move around in the world of Saints Row 4, and though the movement isn't refined as games like inFAMOUS, that doesn't detract from the enjoyment.

 In general, the gameplay of Saints Row IV doesn't stand up to the other elements.
 This means that what you have to do isn't always as fun as it should be, even with superpowers.
-The basic combat does grow stale and not much is done to make it more interesting, you learn how to play the game pretty early on and things don't really change.
+The basic combat does grow stale, and not much is done to make it more interesting, you learn how to play the game pretty early on, and things don't really change.
 You get more tools, but the game doesn't motivate you to use them and never puts up a challenge.
 You can make encounters more fun, but the basic action is merely competent.
 However, there are several set-piece moments where the gameplay completely shines, where what you are doing is completely amazing and totally different from anything else.
-There's enough of this to save the adventure and though some of the more unique moments do last a bit longer than perhaps they should, this isn't always the case and is never really an issue.
+There's enough of this to save the adventure, and though some of the more unique moments do last a bit longer than perhaps they should, this isn't always the case and is never really an issue.

-Saints Row IV has its problems; a lot of the side content (though better structured than before) is forgettable or bad, visually it has a lot of style but isn't very graphically impressive, and it is rough around the edges.
-Even with all of this though it's so hard not to love this game.
-It manages to be completely endearing and charming, in spite of being crude and juvenile.
+Saints Row IV has its problems; a lot of the side content (though better structured than before) is forgettable or bad, visually, it has a lot of style but isn't very graphically impressive, and it is rough around the edges.
+Even with all of this, though, it's so hard not to love this game.
+It manages to be completely endearing and charming in spite of being crude and juvenile.
 It is perhaps overly referential (and reverential), but it uses this to engineer some really great moments.
 It's not the best game you will play all year, but it's so much fun and contains many unforgettable moments.
 If this is the last we see of the Saints, it's a hell of a send-off.